Program has saved Ohio taxpayers more than $64 million by moving longest-waiting children out of foster care into loving, permanent homes

 Columbus, Ohio — The Dave Thomas Foundation for Adoption, a national nonprofit public charity, is proud to announce that more than 1,000 children have been adopted from foster care in Ohio through its signature program, Wendy’s Wonderful Kids, in partnership with the Ohio Department of Job and Family Services (ODJFS) and adoption professionals across the state.

-Through Wendy’s Wonderful Kids, the Foundation provides funding to adoption agencies to hire recruiters who are focused exclusively on finding adoptive families for children who have been waiting in foster care the longest.
+Through Wendy’s Wonderful Kids, the Foundation provides funding to adoption agencies to hire recruiters who are focused exclusively on finding forever families for children who have been waiting in foster care the longest.
 A rigorous, five-year national evaluation by Washington, D.C.-based Child Trends revealed that a child referred to the Wendy’s Wonderful Kids program is up to three times more likely to be adopted, especially teenagers, children with special needs and siblings.

 Based on this evaluation and a successful pilot of Wendy’s Wonderful Kids, Ohio became the first state to commit to an innovative public-private partnership to expand the program statewide in 2012 — with generous support from The Wendy’s® system.
 Ohio’s 56 Wendy’s Wonderful Kids recruiters work with smaller caseloads of children, nearly 90% of whom are over the age of eight, and more than one-third have had six or more placements in the foster care system prior to being referred to the program.